scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

-Also the library has been tuned towards expressions related to machine learning with neural networks, and it was not as well tested outside thist domain.
+Also the library has been tuned towards expressions related to machine learning with neural networks, and it was not as well tested outside this domain.
 Theano is not a powerful computer algebra system, and it is an important area of future work to improve its ability to recognize numerical instability in complicated element-wise expression graphs.